 Abby Marshall, VA

 Haotian Zheng, CT

 Sarkis Agaian, NY

 Benjamin Marmont, AZ Michael Sobin, NJ

 Adam Weser, NY

 The U.S. Chess Trust is an independent 501(c)(3), non-profit organization.

-Created in 1967, the Trust was organized to promote, stimulate and encourage the study and play of the game of chess as a means of intellectual development.
-The Trust uses its resources for charitable purposes, including social, educational, scientific, historical endeavors.
-The U.S. Chess Trust takes an active role in supporting chess education programs across the nation.
-Our Trustees act without compensation, and are dedicated to the U.S. Chess Trust’s mission.
+Founded in 1967, the Trust was created to promote and encourage the study and play of the game of chess as a means of intellectual development.
+The Trust uses its resources for charitable purposes, including social, educational, scientific and historical endeavors.
+All donations are tax-deductible.
+Browse the US Chess Trust website at www.USChessTrust.org to learn more.

 Leave a reply

 Your email address will not be published.
 Fields marked * are mandatory.